 “All that I knew among you was Christ and him crucified.”

 For Paul, it was the death and resurrection that brought salvation from sin.
 So, in the opinion of some scholars, Paul transformed the simple religion of Jesus into the religion about Jesus, thereby creating Christianity.

-I’m not going to say that I agree with this particular opinion because, in fact, I don’t think that Paul is the one who invented the idea that Christ died for the sins of the world.
-He is, though, the one who popularized this view, and spread this view throughout the Mediterranean world, and was more responsible than anyone else that we know of for creating Christianity as a major world religion, as opposed to a sect within Judaism.
-To that extent, of course, Paul was extremely important.
+I’m not going to say that I agree with this particular opinion; I don’t think that Paul is the one who invented the idea that Christ died for the sins of the world.
+He is, though, the one who popularized this view, and spread this view throughout the Mediterranean world.
+He was more responsible than anyone else that we know of for creating Christianity as a major world religion, as opposed to a sect within Judaism.
+To that extent, Paul’s efforts were extremely important.